 Because of the widespread introduction of solar power lights, generators are put on less often in rural areas.
 For your electric equipment you need a charger with a USB plug now.
 These plugs fit into solar installations.

 AAA batteries are seldom available in Sumba.

 On Sunday, more than a quarter of the population of Sumba is in church, shops are closed, and you get nothing.

 In addition to the Indonesian calling code +62 the code for landlines is 0387.
 So the total code is +62387.

 In many villages there were satellite phone stations, especially in areas without mobile phone reception.
-They are gradually dying out because cell phone reception has improved and everyone has a cell phone.
-The blue signs Telkomsel +- km means meanwhile mostly that there should be the best cell phone reception.
+They are almost extinct because cell phone reception has improved and everyone has a cell phone.
+The blue signs Telkomsel +- km are no longer relevant.

 You should fill up your mobile phone Pulsa in town, because you can only get tiny Pulsa denominations in the country.
 Please buy Pulsa Hp Biasa, Pulsa Hp Internet, and no Pulsa Listrik - this is for electricity.

 In many sub-districts of Sumba, there were local internet centres (Pusat layanan internet kecamatan).
 You recognize them by the blue signs with a globe and magnifying glass.
 However, such a sign does usually not mean that the technology (still) works.
 Meanwhile they are also dying out.In Waingapu there is a public WiFi place near the old harbour at the Telekomunikasi office.
 In Waikabubak there is a public WiFi place at the telephone mast.
 In Waitabula there is an internet station in the Kolping House opposite the cathedral.
 Things are changing rapidly.
 In hotels and restaurants, there might be already WiFi.
 Please look at yourself, where you get "WiFi Koneksi".